 What colours are on trend this season?

 Navy Blue is very prominent this year from dark blue walls to velvet sofas.
 Currently it’s bang on trend for autumn/winter but it’s a very elegant, timeless colour.
 Brooding violet is the colour of the year and makes its way into autumn colour schemes through rich purples, plums and burgundy.
 Rust and maple shades are warming things up.
-Earthy shades of clay, terracotta and ochre feature on printed cushions and rugs.
+Earthy shades of clay, terracotta and ochre feature on scatter cushions and rugs.
 Global influences inspire a number of high street interiors collections this season.
 Metallic accents are still very popular but there is a move from copper to brass.
 Moody, dark wallpaper is at the forefront of design this autumn/winter.

 How can you bring the outside in during autumn?